sketch-hq/SketchAPI/docs/api/Asset.md

 section: models
 ---

-Wrapper classes that are used to represent reusable assets retrived from a document or globally.
+Wrapper classes that are used to represent reusable assets retrieved from a document or globally.

 ## Color Asset